Riccardo-Spinzi/Finite-Element-Method/README.md

 F.E.M. depository ~ WIP

-This code comes as a really basic algorithm to evaluate displacements and forces in a 2D structure modeled with Trusses or Euler-Bernoulli beam elements.
+This code comes as a really basic algorithm to evaluate displacements and forces in a 2D structure modeled with Truss or Euler-Bernoulli beam elements.
 Each element is made up of 2 nodes, which means a linear interpolation is used to get the displacement results.
 To use the program open the Input_model.m file and write the specific structure's properties.
 To modify the scale of the displacements and the vibration modes figures open the "plot_..." .m files and change the n_visual